-St. Cloud Chamber President 'Open' to $15 Minimum Wage
+Chamber President Talks About $15 Minimum Wage Possibility

-St. Cloud Chamber President ‘Open’ to $15 Minimum Wage
+St. Cloud Chamber President Talks About $15 Minimum Wage Possibility

 ST. CLOUD -- The two men running for Governor in Minnesota have been sparring this week over whether they support raising the state's minimum wage to $15 an hour.

-Meanwhile, the President of the St. Cloud Area Chamber of Commerce says she's open to it.
+Meanwhile, the President of the St. Cloud Area Chamber of Commerce says some local governments have already taken action to raise their own minimum wage.
 Teresa Bohnen says most employers are already paying their workers at least $15 an hour.
 But, she says one area that could be impacted the most is the service industry.

 If you pay a server $15 an hour and they get tips on top of that, now you have to restructure your entire pay system so that the kitchen workers are at least near what the servers are making, or else you have chaos in your organization.
 So I think the $15 an hour thing we'd be willing to talk about if we could get a tip credit.